Huntington's Disease Articles

 See a Medical Professional

 It’s imperative to see a doctor if you’re experiencing any of the above symptoms.
-There are treatments for Huntington’s Disease that will help manage the illness.
+There are treatments for Huntington’s Disease that can help manage the illness.
 A medical professional can help you understand your condition and suggest medications to help alleviate symptoms.
 You don’t have to suffer needlessly.
 It's essential to do research and find a specialist in your illness so you can get the most accurate guidance.
 A great place to start is making an appointment with your general practitioner.
-They can help guide you toward a specialist who understands Huntington’s Disease and will help you improve your quality of life.
+They can help guide you toward a specialist who understands Huntington’s Disease and can help you improve your quality of life.
 Another part of a successful treatment plan is to seek mental health counseling to help cope with your illness.